 Comandante Marcial and the FPL-FM, even without publically hoisting up Chairman Mao’s immortal contributions, nevertheless applied them to El Salvador – a peculiar revisionism struggling within itself, that of refusing to rupture with the revisionism and social-imperialism of the Soviet Union after Stalin’s death.
 Comandante Marcial and the FPL-FM are not exempt from some egregious errors and positions, which will be explored shortly.

 Through the Maoist strategy of New Democracy all allied and oppressed social classes are subordinate to the proletariat and its Party’s directives.
-The Communist Party leads the socialist Cultural Revolution with the direct involvement of the militarized masses in eradicating bourgeois ideology lingering on after the seizure of political power through the smashing and restructuring of the bourgeois state.
+The Communist Party leads the Cultural Revolution with the direct involvement of the militarized masses in eradicating bourgeois ideology lingering on after the seizure of political power through the smashing and restructuring of the bourgeois state.
 Comandante Marcial knew this.
-He knew how important socialist education was as a vital component of the New Democratic Revolution:
+He knew how important socialist education was as a vital component of the New Democratic, or national-democratic, Revolution: